-I have read all In this sentence, have is the auxiliary verb and read is the verb of my books! that it helps.

-I am going for In this sentence, am is the auxiliary verb and going is the a walk. participle that it helps.
+I have read all of my books!
+In this sentence, have is the auxiliary verb and read is the verb that it helps.
+I am going for a walk.
+In this sentence, am is the auxiliary verb and going is the participle that it helps.

 Auxiliary verbs are very important, because they make it possible for us to give a clear sense of time.
 We use auxiliary verbs to form the different tenses of verbs.
 (See Tense, pp. 24-6.)
+Press Sample ersitv l to do: do, does, did